-With two DSP- FTA410 Fiber Test Adapters, you can use the DSP-4000 headsets for two-way voice communication over the two fibers under test.
+With a pair of DSP- FTA4XX Fiber Test Adapters, you can use the DSP-4000 headsets for two-way voice communication over the two fibers under test.

 To use the Talk mode, connect the main and remote units for Smart Remote Mode, then press TALK on either unit.
 (Refer to Figure 8 for connections.)